 Address: 2920 Zoo Dr, San Diego, CA 92101

-If you’re with children, then the San Diego Zoo is one of the best places to visit for people that want to educate their kids and help them get out all that energy and excitement!
-There’s even a sky tour where you can view San Diego, Coronado, and the San Diego harbor.
+If you’re with children, the San Diego Zoo is one of the best places to visit for people who want to educate their kids and help them get out all that energy and excitement!
+There’s even a sky tour to view San Diego, Coronado, and the San Diego harbor.

-If you’re staying in Coronado, make sure to visit the Coronado ferry landing pier to cross into San Diego and visit the zoo!
-You can also pay for parking or book rideshare so you can avoid the hassle of parking.
+If you’re staying in Coronado, visit the Coronado ferry landing pier to cross into San Diego and the zoo!
+You can also pay for parking or book a rideshare to avoid the hassle of parking.
 Visit the San Diego Zoo website to get your tickets, and look at which exhibits are currently open and which are closed.

 12. Take a Trip to Balboa Park